rahuldaware/ab-testing/README.md

 | Gross Conversion      | 0.2063 | 0.0202 | 645875 |
 | Net Conversion      | 0.1093 | 0.0156  | 685325 |

 It would not make sense to use Bonferroni correction as we are using just two metrics which are highly correlated.
+During this experiment, there is no chance that anyone would get hurt.
+Also, there is no sensitive data.
+Hence, it would be fine to divert the entire traffic towards this experiment.

 ####Duration vs. Exposure
 **Indicate what fraction of traffic you would divert to this experiment and, given this, how many days you would need to run the experiment.**